ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

         * Remove `constexpr` from `is_sufficiently_aligned`

-    * Add optional suggestions from LEWG review of R1 on 2024-06-28
+    * Discuss optional suggestions from LEWG review of R1 on 2024-06-28

         * Add `is_checkably_valid` discussion

+        * Add `naughty_cast` discussion

 # Purpose of this paper